shrikecode/shrike.vim/README.md

 ## Why another Vim distribution

-First of all, most of \"Vim\" distros, are Neovim distros.
+First of all, most of "Vim" distros, are Neovim distros.
 Sigma is compatible with Vim and Neovim.

 Most of these distributions are pretty complex, and usually require some